 - Put the blanched spinach in a blender and blend it to a puree.

-- In a heavy bottom pan or kadhai, heat oil.
+- In a heavy bottom pan or kadhai, heat oil or ghee.

 - Add cumin seeds, allow it to crackle.
 Add crushed garlic and fry till its golden brown.